LeahS-blip/Excel-Sheet-to-Google-Cloud/Google Cloud Databse for Climb Accounting/README.md

 # UPS Billing → BigQuery pipeline

-Loads Wine Country Connect's UPS "CODED" billing files from a Google Drive folder into a Google BigQuery database, automatically, every time a new period's file appears.
+Loads billing files from a Google Drive folder into a Google BigQuery database, automatically, every time a new period's file appears.
 One row per charge line (~64 columns), nothing aggregated, totals reconcile to the penny.

 ## How it works